Propsowicz/csStorage/README.md

 #### Get
 Quering the data can be done using ```Get()``` or ```GetAsync``` method.
-To query the data you can choose between two methods: query the whole collection and manipulate it or query one record using unique key.
+To query the data you can choose between two overload types:
+- the no parameter one query the whole data collection,
+- the key parameter one query one record using unique key.

 ```
     var catsOlderThanFour = contextCatBuilder.Get().Where(x => x.Age > 4).ToList();